-With a 128×64 screen, no swipes allowed and a single side button, the user experience and interface design for the Atlas Wristband was an interesting challenge to say the least.
+With a 128×64 screen, no swipes allowed and a single side button, the user experience and interface design for the Atlas Wristband was a unique challenge.

 Firmware – Freestyle UX/UI